DomT4/homebrew-autoupdate/README.md

 are optional flags.

 Notifications are enabled by default using a new, code-signed, universal AppleScript applet.
+Pass `--notify-on-error` to suppress successful-run notifications, or `--no-notify` to disable notifications entirely.

 ![A comic highlighting humanity's habit of skipping important updates](https://imgs.xkcd.com/comics/update.png)